-The battery saver feature will turn off the interior lamps 10 minutes after the ignition is turned to the 1 (LOCK) position.
+The battery saver feature will turn off the interior lamps 10 minutes after the ignition is turned to the off position.

-Two stage unlocking may be disabled or re-enabled by simultaneously pressing the and controls on the IKT for four seconds (disabling two stage unlock allows all vehicle doors to unlock simultaneously).
+Two stage unlocking may be disabled or re-enabled by simultaneously pressing the $\square$ and $\square$ controls on the IKT for four seconds (disabling two stage unlock allows all vehicle doors to unlock simultaneously).
 The turn lamps will flash twice to indicate that two-stage unlock was enabled or disabled.

-Locking the doors
+Locking the doors 🕀

-- 1. Press and release to lock all the doors.
-The turn lamps will flash. - 2.
-Press and release again within five seconds to confirm that all the doors are closed.
+1. Press $\square$ and release to lock all the doors.
+The turn lamps will flash.

+2. Press and release again within three seconds to confirm that all the doors are closed.
 Note: The doors will lock again, the horn will chirp and the turn lamps will flash once if all the doors and liftgate are closed.